I’m not sure what classes to sign my dancer up for, how can I figure this out?

-Class lessons are best for your child as he/she will learn to grow and learn in a team/ group atmosphere.
-Positive learning and work habits are formed through observation, cooperation, active participation and teamwork we encourage in all our classes.
+Yes - but please keep reading!
+Class lessons are best for your child as he/she will learn to grow and learn in a team/group atmosphere.
+Positive learning and work habits are formed through observation, cooperation, active participation and teamwork that we encourage in all our classes.

 When will my dancer begin Pointe training?

-Pointe work training will be made at the discretion of the Ballet Director, determined by whether the student has the necessary strength.
+Pointe work training will be made at the discretion of the Ballet Director, determined by a number of factors, including whether or not the student has the necessary strength.

-Team Dance It Up! is a non-competitive, innovative performance ensemble.
+Dance Jam is a non-competitive, innovative performance ensemble.
 Students work with various choreographers learning a variety of dance pieces to perform for the community.
-Team Dance It Up! is a fun dance opportunity that challenges students’ bodies and minds.
+Dance Jam is a fun dance opportunity that challenges students’ bodies and minds.
 Participation fosters self-discipline, self-esteem and performance ability through the art of dance.
-Dance Team is a great venue to experience new genres.
-Hip Hop, Acrobatic Dance, Contemporary, Jazz, Ballet, and Musical Theatre have all been presented at our performances.
+Dance Jam is a great venue to experience new genres.
+Hip Hop, Acrobatic Dance, Contemporary, Jazz, Ballet, and Musical Theater have all been presented at our performances.